1obanov/Pig-game/README.md

 # The Pig Game
 Fun 2 player game with the dices in the center!
-Easy-to-play game written in JavaScript while learning the course on Udemy.
+Easy-to-play game built in JavaScript during course "The Complete JavaScript Course 2018: Build Real Projects!"

 The course is available at [Udemy](https://www.udemy.com/the-complete-javascript-course/).